 How to overcome a cocaine addiction

 If you’re experiencing the negative impacts of cocaine, it is important that you consider rehabilitation.
-Feeling sucked into the excitement or demand for cocaine is now likely.
+Feeling sucked into the excitement or demand for cocaine is now likely especially with cocaine use on the rise.
 It is understandable that the normalised brand has reduced its illegal label.
 However, without stopping now, there’s likelihood of experiencing the common dangers linked to cocaine abuse, along with adding to the UK’s addiction toll.

 To avoid a future controlled by a cocaine addiction, it is important that you understand the dangers linked to excessive consumption.
 It is important that you understand the risks associated with the chain of command, experienced across the globe.
 It is also advised to consider the prospect of reducing the impact cocaine abuse is having on our nation.